nametake/mustargs/README.md

       - type: Context
         # 'index' is the position of the argument.
 0 represents the first argument of the function.
         # If not specified, it will not result in an error if included anywhere.
+        # A negative value can be specified to indicate arguments from the end.
         index: 0
         pkg: context # 'pkg' is the package name of the argument.
       - type: TenantID